CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 ## View Status for All Interfaces

-Viewing the status of all interfaces at one time can be helpful when you are trying to compare the configuration or status of a set of links, or generally when changes occurred.
+Viewing the status of all interfaces at one time can be helpful when you are trying to compare the configuration or status of a set of links.

+{{<expand "show interfaces">}}

-This example shows all interfaces networkwide.
+The following example shows all interfaces networkwide:

 ```
 cumulus@switch:~$ netq show interfaces